Revisiting Red Storm Rising

 Commanding your SSN.

 Now that you have committed to a mission you receive your orders from COMSUBLANT.
 You arm your submarine and head out to sea.
 A map of the Norwegian Sea appears and you’re off towards your first target.
-The red on the map indicates Soviet controlled areas and the red army will either expand or retreat based on your mission successes or failures.
+The red on the map indicates Soviet-controlled areas and the Red Army will either expand or retreat based on your mission successes or failures.
 Once you have acquired your target you’ll load your tubes and call General Quarters.
 From here the main tools that you will be engaging the enemy with are your Tactical Display and Weapons Control screens as well as the other options on your Function Keys.
 The action gets hot and heavy as you go toe to toe with Ivan’s forces.

 And so it goes… If you make it to the finale you will find yourself in a race to stop the Soviets from launching their doomsday nukes.
 If you win, you save the world and you return home to a ticker tape parade with thousands of cheering citizens.
-However if you lose, well then comrade… the world will never be the same.
-I promise though no matter the outcome, you will have a heck of good time with a game that is just as good now as it was when it arrived 30 years ago.
+However, if you lose, well then comrade… the world will never be the same.
+I promise though no matter the outcome, you will have a heck of a good time with a game that is just as good now as it was when it arrived 30 years ago.

 I would like to thank the Youtube page Conga Line Monkey for the use of the intro to their their Red Storm Rising play through.
 Check them out for more Commodore 64 game videos.